sphildreth/melodee/README.md

 Melodee is a music system designed to handle libraries with tens of millions of songs with ease and speed.

 ## Components
-* Melodee - Blazor and OpenSubsonic API server.
+* Melodee.Blazor - Blazor and OpenSubsonic API server.
 * Melodee.Cli - Command line interface for scanning media files.

 ## Features